SoftwareAG/c8y-docs/content/datahub/configuring-offloaded-bundle/basic-functionality.md

 #### Stopping periodic offloading

 Click **Active** to stop the periodic offloading.
-Then the scheduler stops scheduling new executions; active executions will complete.
+Then the scheduler stops scheduling new jobs; active jobs will complete.

 #### Triggering a manual offloading job